How to do Financial planning in 20s

 This quotation is not new to us, but how many of us really follow this in our life?–very few.
 The mistake is not totally ours because we have always been taught to be ready–for exams, for interviews, for marriage, etc. but not to save ourselves from a financial crisis that comes without any notice!

 Financial planning might sound like a BIG thing that needs to be done in a particular age or with huge money.
 No matter how much you are earning, if you have no savings, the trouble is always around.
-But, the reality is, ‘the sooner you start the farther you will go’ and the 20s is the best time to start with.
+But, the reality is, ‘the sooner you start the farther you will go’ and the 20s is the best time to start planning for your future.

 Table of Contents

-Here are the smart financial planning steps in your 20s:
+Here are the smart financial planning tips if you are in your 20s:

 Start with Less